 My name is Eva Rubin.

-MAGIN: Time To Tell This Story is testimonial literature that tells the story of Revolutionary Cuban women who begin to change the image and imagination of women in Cuba during the Special Period of the 1990s.
+MAGIN: Time To Tell This Story is testimonial literature that tells the story of Revolutionary Cuban feminists who begin to change the image and imagination of women in Cuba during the Special Period of the 1990s.

 The women (and men) in this primary source describe their experience as members of MAGIN, a group of women communicators who bring a gender perspective to the Cuban media.